 We know that oranges and browns get the most attention this season, but don’t be afraid to mix it up a little.
 Use fall-inspired accent colors like dark reds, deep greens, and splashes of gold to zhuzh up your home’s interior.
 Not into the moody vibe?
 You can also use neutral, organic items like green, cream, and white gourds with pinecones, and sprigs of eucalyptus.

 A fun and festive doormat is a great way to invite guests in with a warm welcome.
 Go for a timeless autumn design or one with a funny fall-themed saying such as, “Hey There, Pumpkin!” or “It’s Fall Y’all.”
 Either way, your friends and family will love walking up to your door as they visit you this season.

 Add a cozy charm to any room in your home with a pop of plaid (not just for lumberjacks).
 This pattern is a classic fall fabric that can be used throughout the home.
 Consider collecting a few throws, pillows, drapery, and other items with plaid to sprinkle in with your other fall decor.

 A beautiful new home in Utah is the best gift you can get this season.
 And now with these helpful tips and decor ideas, you’ll know exactly how to maintain it and keep it looking fall-tastic!
-If you don’t already own a home in Utah, take a moment to browse our website for communities, floor plans, and available homes.
+If you don’t already own a home in Utah, take a moment to browse our website for communities, floor plans, and quick move-in.
 Then contact us for more information.
 We’re “fall-ways” happy to help!